Skip to main content

 Formaldehyde Exposure and Cancer Risk

 Researchers in the Occupational and Environmental Epidemiology Branch (OEEB) have been conducting studies of occupational formaldehyde exposure and cancer risk since the 1980s.
 Early studies focused on surveys of professionals who are potentially exposed to formaldehyde in their work, such as anatomists and embalmers (Walrath and Fraumeni, 1983; Walrath and Fraumeni, 1984; Stroup et al., 1986; Hayes et al., 1990).
-Although these early studies reported that these professionals were at increased risk for leukemia compared to the general population, they did not evaluate specific exposures or work practices.
+Although these studies found that professionals were at increased risk for leukemia compared to the general population, they did not evaluate specific exposures or work practices.

 Formaldehyde Industrial Cohort

-In the NCI Formaldehyde Industrial Cohort study, which began in the 1980s and includes 25,619 workers in industries with potential formaldehyde exposure, OEEB scientists estimated exposure based on work histories and plant-specific measurement data.
-In the most recent publication from this cohort that focused on deaths from lympohematopoietic malignancies, a possible link between formaldehyde exposure and lymphohematopoietic malignancies, particularly myeloid leukemia (n=48), was observed with peak exposure.
+They found a possible link between formaldehyde exposure and lymphohematopoietic malignancies, particularly myeloid leukemia with peak exposure.
 When cumulative risk was evaluated, risks declined steadily over time, such that the cumulative excess risk of myeloid leukemia was no longer statistically significant at the end of the follow-up period.
 Similar to patterns of risk over time seen for known leukemogens, the risk for myeloid leukemia appeared to be highest earlier in the follow-up period.
 By the end of the follow-up period, the risk was no longer statistically significant (Beane Freeman et al., 2009).
-Formaldehyde exposure was also associated with increased risk of death from nasopharyngeal cancer, a rare malignancy.
-No association with lung cancer was observed in this update of the cohort (Beane Freeman et al., 2013).

 For more information, contact Dr. Laura Beane-Freeman.